silicontwin/arborist-app/README.md

 - [ ] Add visualizations export API
 - [ ] Add NLP with input recognition/parsing and scoring
 - [ ] Consider using an uncommon port for the API to avoid conflicts with other apps on the user's machine
+- [ ] Check that the `api` executable is being shut down when quitting the dev app

 ---